-- The Optional Retirement Program (ORP): A defined contribution plan that provides income based on the investment performance of your individual account balance, which you decide how to invest; or - The State Employees' Retirement System (SERS): A defined benefit plan that provides predictable and guaranteed income (benefits are calculated using a formula).
+- The Optional Retirement Plan (ORP): A defined contribution plan that provides income based on the investment performance of your individual account balance, which you decide how to invest; or - The State Employees' Retirement System (SERS): A defined benefit plan that provides predictable and guaranteed income (benefits are calculated using a formula).

 You are required to make the same mandatory employee contributions under both plans.

-You must decide within the first 90 days of employment whether or not you want to participate in the ORP.
+You must decide within 90 days of your eligibility for the ORP whether or not you want to participate in the Program.
 Typically, your eligibility begins on the first day you are actively at work.
 If you do not enroll in the ORP, you will be enrolled, or continue to be enrolled, in the SERS.